Take a few minutes to read the Bible verses listed and ask the Holy Spirit to lead you in how this verse applies to you this week.

 In his I Have a Dream speech, Dr. King boldly stated, “No, no we are not satisfied and will not be satisfied until justice flows down like water and righteousness like a mighty stream.”
 We find similar words in Amos 5:24.
 God spoke these words through Amos the prophet to remind the people that justice and righteousness work together.
 Just like water easily streams, justice and righteousness should flow easily to all people.
 No matter what you look like or where you come from, God wants all of us to enjoy justice and righteousness.

-In 2023, sixty years will have passed since Dr. King wrote and spoke those words and over 2,700 years since Amos did the same, yet they are just as powerful today and greatly needed.
+In 2025, sixty-two years will have passed since Dr. King wrote and spoke those words and over 2,700 years since Amos did the same, yet they are just as powerful today and greatly needed.
 Every time you see water flowing or a stream skirting along with nothing stopping its flow, remember that is how God wants all human beings to give and receive justice.
 Freely.
 Covering all in its path.